int128/kubelogin/README.md

 ## Troubleshooting

-### Session management
+### Token cache

-Kubelogin stores the token cache to the storage.
-If the OS keyring is available, it stores the token cache to the OS keyring.
+If the OS keyring is available, kubelogin stores the token cache to the OS keyring.
-Otherwise, it stores the token cache to the file system.
+Otherwise, kubelogin stores the token cache to the file system.
 See the [token cache](docs/usage.md#token-cache) for details.

 You can log out by deleting the token cache.